akiva123/Time_Series_RNN/README.md

 # Time Series Prediction using RNN (LSTM) - README

 ## Overview
 This notebook demonstrates how to use a Recurrent Neural Network (RNN) with Long Short-Term Memory (LSTM) cells for time series forecasting.
+The data used in this project is Apple closing stock price over time.
 The goal is to predict future values in a time series based on past observations.
 This README will guide you through the flow of the notebook, detailing each step and the purpose behind it.

 ## Table of Contents
 - [Introduction](#introduction)